 These crêpes are a bit of a project, but I make it easy by breaking it down into components.
 That keeps me from filling up my kitchen with pots and pans and dirty dishes and makes baking these off, even on a busy Holiday, a piece of cake…er, crepe!

-With just a little planning, this extravaganza of a dessert comes to the table looking absolutely effortless, and you’ll look like a hero!
+With just a little planning, this extravaganza of a dessert comes to the table looking absolutely effortless!
 Happy Holidays, everyone!

 Overview: First make the filling, then assemble the crêpes and place in dish, whisk together custard sauce, pour over the crêpes, then bake.